Contract Vocabulary: 20 Business English Words to Know Before You Sign

 Since our company has stopped selling headphones, our contract with this supplier has become null and void.

-So, there you have it: The business English vocabulary that’ll start you off on the path to negotiating a successful contract.
-Remember that practice makes perfect so keep working on these words until you’re fluent.
+So, there you have it: The English vocabulary that’ll start you off on the path to negotiating a successful contract.
+Remember that practice makes perfect so keep working on these words until you remember them.
 Good luck!